 The Children and Young People (Scotland) Act 2014 defines corporate parenting as "the formal and local partnerships between all services responsible for working together to meet the needs of looked after children, young people and care leavers".

-The 2014 Act introduced new duties and responsibilities for the 24 bodies it defined as corporate parents, effective from April 2015.
+The 2014 Act introduced new duties and responsibilities for the 24 Scottish public bodies defined as corporate parents, effective from April 2015.

 Bills and legislation